xmtp/xmtp-dot-org/blog/custom-cts.md

 - `fallback`: Provides a way to display an alt-like text description in an app that doesn’t support a content type.
 However, in this case, we set `fallback` to `undefined` because displaying an alt-text description provides little value and may even be considered noise.
 Additionally, the `undefined` value enables apps to filter out your custom content type if they don’t support it.

-The `parameters.messageId` and `parameters.effectType` parameters are used specifically for this content type and identify which effect to run when a particular message is being rendered.
+The `parameters.messageId` and `parameters.effectType` parameters are used specifically for this content type and identify which message a particular message is attached to in case you need any information from it to run your effect.

 Here’s the full code block for the ScreenEffect content type: